 Posted in Methodology & Tools, Theory

-Tagged analysis, asset allocation, CIA, demography, economics, energy, event trading, forecasting, Geopolitics, Geostrategy, Graham T. Allison, Hedge funds, Intelligence Analysis, investing, Luttwak, Richard Neustadt, strategic autism, Use of history
+Tagged analysis, asset allocation, CIA, demography, economics, energy, event trading, forecasting, geopolitical alpha, Geopolitics, Geostrategy, Graham T. Allison, Hedge funds, Intelligence Analysis, investing, Luttwak, Richard Neustadt, strategic autism, Use of history

 Joseph Nye, an eminent political scientist at Harvard, wrote a book about “soft power” a few years ago.
 He followed that volume up by devoting a chapter to the concept in last year’s book The Future of Power.
 So what is “soft power”?